tomasmisutka/Secretary_app/README.md

-JAVA - Secretary app
+## JAVA - Secretary app

-this is used for AK8PO in UTB
+- APP for AK8PO at UTB